XeniaTikhomirova/Ceasar/README.md

 6. Code should running

 Usage.
-1. In the input filed under Text Verschlüsseln you can write any word (or just alphabetic characters with no sense) and press “Verschlüsseln” button:
+1. In the input fieled under Text Verschlüsseln you can write any word (or just alphabetic characters with no specific meaning) and press “Verschlüsseln” button:
 Example entry: “Secret”.

 2. Below the enter field appear the new line with your entry: